Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 In addition to the main mod, I've included the [Curator's Companion](https://www.nexusmods.com/skyrimspecialedition/mods/38529) and [Safehouse Plus](https://www.nexusmods.com/skyrimspecialedition/mods/39278) add-ons, along with countless patches for full integration.

 If you want to avoid the museum entirely, [Dovahkiin's Vault](https://www.nexusmods.com/skyrimspecialedition/mods/42237) is included.
+Find the key for the vault in High Hrothgar.

 ### New Quests